com-redbus/goat/Readme.md

   * Writing New middlewares are very easy
   * Should with other golang web frameworks because these are basically http.Handler

+## Middlewares Included

+    * Logger -- logs to the console
+    * Recovery -- recovers from a panic globally , stops the app from crashing
+    * NoCache -- adds no-cache headers to prevent api responses getting cache by the browser
+    * Compression -- gzip compression of response data , currently supports gzip.DefaultCompression level
+    * Monitor -- simple metrics about the app like uptime , pid , responsecounts etc

 ## Usage

 ### Using Common Middlewares With DefaultServeMux